-7. COMMITMENTS AND CONTINGENCIES
+9. COMMITMENTS AND CONTINGENCIES

-In connection with the start of clinical trials, the Company has committed to several clinical sites a total amount of approximately \$150 in contracts that do not exceed one year.
+In connection with the start of clinical trials, the Company has committed to several clinical sites a total amount of approximately \$115 in contracts that do not exceed one year.
 These contracts are cancelable with 30 days' prior notice.

-The Company is party to two non-cancelable operating leases for office space expiring June 2009 and November 2010.
+The Company is party to two non-cancelable operating leases for office space expiring June 2009 and January 2011.
 The leases are subject to escalations for increases in operating expenses.
 The approximate aggregate minimum future payments under these leases are due as follows:

 On March 28, 2007 the Company announced the signing of an agreement with L'Oreal to study and assess the feasibility of using EOS' novel multi-spectral imaging technology for the evaluation and differentiation of pigmented skin lesions of cosmetic importance.
 EOS has granted L'Oreal an option to take an exclusive license to use EOS technology in the field covered by the research, on terms to be mutually agreed.
 The option expires on the earlier to occur of six months after the completion of the Feasibility Plan, as defined in the agreement, or August 31, 2008.
 The laboratory and clinical research will be funded by L'Oreal.
 Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the Feasibility Program, and will reimburse EOS for expenses incurred by EOS with respect to the Feasibility Program.
+During the three months and nine months ended September 30, 2007, the Company billed L'Oreal \$40 as other income to offset expenses incurred by EOS under the Feasibility Program.

-In August of 2006, the Company engaged Carl Zeiss Jena GmbH on usual commercial terms to build the lenses and assemblies, as well as provide certain technical consulting, for the MelaFind® units which will be used in the Company's pivotal clinical trial.
+In August of 2006, the Company engaged Carl Zeiss Jena GmbH on usual commercial terms to build the lenses and assemblies, as well as provide certain technical consulting, for the MelaFind[®] units which will be used in the Company's pivotal clinical trial.
 We expect this work to take place throughout 2007.

-In January 2006, the Company entered into an agreement with ASKION GmbH ("ASKION") to produce and test commercial-grade MelaFind® hand-held imaging device systems.
-Under the agreement, ASKION is to produce up to forty MelaFind® imaging devices for the Company to be utilized in the Company's pivotal trial which will be conducted under the auspices of the Protocol Agreement reached with FDA.
-The Company is required to make payments to ASKION upon delivery of the MelaFind® systems.
+In January 2006, the Company entered into an agreement with ASKION GmbH ("ASKION") to produce and test commercial-grade MelaFind[®] hand-held imaging device systems.
+Under the agreement, ASKION is to produce up to forty MelaFind[®] imaging devices for the Company to be utilized in the Company's pivotal trial which is being conducted under the auspices of the Protocol Agreement reached with FDA.
+The Company is required to make payments to ASKION upon delivery of the MelaFind[®] systems.
 The Company expects to maintain a relationship, which has evolved into a month-to-month agreement, with ASKION and continue with development activities throughout 2007.

 The Company has an employment agreement with its President and Chief Executive Officer, Dr. Gulfo, which provides for an annual base salary, stock options and performance bonuses at the discretion of the Board of Directors.
 The agreement, which provides for automatic one-year renewal terms, currently runs through the end of 2007.
-Effective May 31, 2006 the Board of Directors decided to increase Dr. Gulfo's annual base salary to \$235, and awarded him a bonus in the amount of \$50.
 On May 8, 2007, but effective April 1, 2007, the Board of Directors increased Dr. Gulfo's annual base salary to \$260 and awarded him a bonus of \$60.